 Ukrainian partisans sabotage railway hub near Russia's Rostov-on-Don

-Partisans from the ATESH resistance movement have disrupted the operation of a Russian logistics hub near Rostov-on-Don, through which the Russians supply fronts in Kherson, Zaporizhzhia and Donetsk oblasts, as well as Crimea.
+Partisans from the ATESH resistance movement have disrupted the operation of a Russian logistics hub near Rostov-on-Don through which the Russians supply fronts in Kherson, Zaporizhzhia and Donetsk oblasts and Crimea.

 Source: ATESH, a Ukrainian military partisan movement operating in the occupied territories of Ukraine and in Russia

-Details: ATESH said this critical junction is used by military echelons carrying personnel, armoured vehicles, fuel and ammunition for Russian groupings on the Kherson and Zaporizhzhia fronts, as well as in Donetsk Oblast and Crimea.
+Details: ATESH said this critical junction is used by military trains carrying personnel, armoured vehicles, fuel and ammunition for Russian groups on the Kherson and Zaporizhzhia fronts, as well as in Donetsk Oblast and Crimea.

 Quote: "The sabotage triggered a chain reaction of delays and supply disruptions for the occupiers.

-Disruption of the Bataysk station caused logistics problems for the enemy.
+Disruption at the Bataysk station has caused logistics problems for the enemy.
 Military cargo is now getting stuck en route, and the occupiers' operational planning is under threat of failure."

 Background:

-- ATESH had previously reported successful sabotage operations.
+- ATESH has previously reported successful sabotage operations.
 In October, it said its partisans paralysed a command system belonging to Russian forces in a border area of Russia's Bryansk Oblast.

-- In November, it reported another successful sabotage operation in Rostov-on-Don, where an electric locomotive used to transport military cargo was destroyed.
+- In November, it reported another successful sabotage operation in Rostov-on-Don, where an electric locomotive used to transport military cargo had been destroyed.

 Support Ukrainska Pravda on Patreon!